Welcome to the resources page!

 Monitoring, Evaluation & Learning from the Inside-Out

-Listen to my M&E Thursday Talk with DM&E for Peace and Search for Common Ground.
+Listen to Michelle's M&E Thursday Talk with DM&E for Peace and Search for Common Ground.
 About the webinar:

 Participatory evaluation, development, and peacebuilding methods aim to deconstruct top-down approaches by integrating inclusive, bottom-up practice which can unintentionally reinforce asymmetrical power dynamics.